notofonts/georgian/fontbakery/notofonts-NotoSerifGeorgian-googlefonts-report.md

  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: lisu, kaithi, cham, coptic, syloti-nagri, yi, hebrew, armenian, kayah-li, sundanese, sora-sompeng, kharoshthi, arabic
+ * U+2010 HYPHEN: try adding one of: arabic, sundanese, hebrew, kaithi, sora-sompeng, syloti-nagri, coptic, lisu, kharoshthi, cham, kayah-li, yi, armenian

 Or you can add the above codepoints to one of the subsets supported by the font: `cyrillic-ext`, `georgian`, `greek-ext`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Ensure fonts have ScriptLangTags declared on the 'meta' table. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/meta/script_lang_tags">com.google.fonts/check/meta/script_lang_tags</a>)</summary><div>